WHAT ARE TCMA BASEBALL CARDS

 The 1948 TCMA set was their first venture into the baseball card space.
 They utilized a stock generic design for the 84 cards that included players from both the American and National Leagues.
 The design featured a simple black and white player portrait on the front with stats printed below.
 On the back was just the players name and team.
 Card quality was low compared to contemporary sets from Topps or Bowman.
 They found an niche by inserting the cards into gum rather than tobacco products, appealing to younger collectors.

-Read also: STORES THAT BUY BASEBALL CARDS NEAR ME
+Read also: VALUE OF VINTAGE BASEBALL CARDS

 In 1949, TCMA greatly expanded their set to 198 cards and added color for the first time.
 The cards featured vibrant team colored borders around each player photo.
 Statistical information was expanded on the back as well.
 Rookie cards of future Hall of Famers like Willie Mays and Richie Ashburn were included in the 1949 set which added interest from vintage collectors years later.
 Distribution was increased by including the packs in more TCMA products beyond just gum to items like candy boxes and coin envelopes.